 Acute Stress Syndrome Stabilization Remote (ASSYST-R) Procedure Online Training

-In a world experiencing an increased number of crises, mental health licensed therapists need to be able to quickly and confidently respond to those in their community and abroad experiencing disturbing memories and symptoms related to adverse experiences.
-This on-demand training will give licensed clinicians a tool to provide a rapid response to those in need.
+In a world experiencing an increased number of mental disorders, mental health conditions, or prolonged adverse experiences (e.g, ongoing or prolonged traumatic stress), the one-to-one, in-office traditional mental care is not enough to meet the actual mental health needs of the worldwide population.
+Therefore, mental health professionals need to be able to quickly and confidently respond to those in their community and abroad.
+This on-demand training will give mental health professionals a powerful tool to provide a rapid response to those in need.

 The ASSYST-R follows the Psychological First Aid (PFA) reduction of distress and adaptive functioning objectives and must be administered within a continuum of care context (stepped progression of health care provided in an increasingly intensified manner) to help the person achieve a state of adaptive functioning or to facilitate access to the next level of care when necessary.

-The ASSYST-R can be administered during the first hours or days in which the person shows severe symptoms of distress and/or deterioration in current functioning, using a Health Insurance Portability and Accountability Act (HIPAA) compliant video program.
+These procedures can be administered within the first hours or days of an event in which the person shows severe symptoms of psychological distress, physiological reactivity and/or deterioration in current functioning using a Health Insurance Portability and Accountability Act (HIPAA) compliant video program.

 Dr. Francine Shapiro posits that all human beings have an innate physical information processing system in the brain naturally geared toward health.
 When an experience is successfully processed, it is adaptively stored in the brain with other similar experiences.
 However, disruptions to this processing system due to high arousal states from critical incidents or adverse life experiences result in memories that are inadequately processed and maladaptively stored in the brain.
 These pathogenic memories are triggered by similar stimuli/information from the present and the person reacts to the present as if it were the same situation as the past.
 In other words, the past is present for these persons.